 The group working on the concept searched for a name, and finally settled on "RDF", which strongly implied "radio direction finding" to the uninitiated and helped ensure security.
 In 1941, they would rename the scheme "radiolocation".

 In fact, there was a wide range of candidate names for the new technology.
 The US Army's Signal Corps called it "radio position finding (RPF)", while the US Army Air Corps called it "derax".
 The term "radar", an acronym for "Radio Detection And Ranging", was invented in 1940 by US Navy researchers, and wasn't adopted by the British until 1943.
 However, for the sake of simplicity, the term "radar" will be generally used in the rest of this document.
-Incidentally, some sources claim the Australians called it a "doover" -- but this appears to be a misunderstanding, "doover" being an old Australian slang term along the lines of the Yank term "thingamajig" that could be applied to almost anything.
+Incidentally, some sources claim the Australians called it a "doover" -- but this appears to be a misunderstanding, "doover" being an old Australian slang term along the lines of the Yank term "thingamajig" or "wachamacallit" that could be applied to almost anything.

 * The BBC transmitter used in the proof-of-concept test could only send out a continuous signal.
 Watson-Watt's scheme actually specified that the transmitter send out a short pulse.
 Half the time delay between the transmission and reception of the pulse, multiplied by the speed of light (300,000 kilometers / 186,000 miles per second) would give the range to the target.
 The time delay would be very short, but it could be measured using an oscilloscope.